 He turned his head towards Ron and raised his eyebrows when he saw the crotchety look on his face.
 Ron snorted – perhaps Dean thought he was an idiot, but he really wasn’t.
 He hadn’t missed Dean’s flirting with Ginny, and Ron had two reasons to be upset.
 Dean had hit on his little sister and his best mate’s girlfriend!
 If that wasn’t crossing the line, Ron didn’t know what was.

 “I want you to stay away from Ginny,” Ron told him.
 “I don’t know if you remember, but she’s with Harry.
 Your friend Harry.”

 “That didn’t stop him from falling in love with her when she was with me,” Dean said, crossing his arms over his chest.

 “You should probably move on,” said Luna.
-“Love tends to be a volatile phenomena, especially at our age, but not for Harry and Ginny.
+“Love tends to be a volatile thing, especially at our age, but not for Harry and Ginny.
 You know, nargles can steal away the feelings we have for each other, but they can’t seem to do it in this case.”

 Dean stared at her, and he looked like he was debating whether he should laugh or just ignore what she’d said.
 Eventually he smiled and said: